Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 -   *the program will autostop*, if that feature has been turned on in the wizard.
 If this occurs, the screen will flash red, and a message will appear that says “Autostop activated.
 Discontinue test.”
-The next step for the assessor is to press “Next”‖ to move to the next exercise.
+The next step for the assessor is to press "Next" to move to the next exercise.

 -   *the timer will run out.* If the timer runs out while the child is